 This report briefly outlines the different approaches to population segmentation in healthcare, including their advantages and disadvantages when used in the context of outcomes based commissioning.1

-Back to Documents
+Back to PHM and Segmentation

 Health and care systems have historically categorised populations by the services utilised at a point in time.
 For example, people accessing care from their GP are delivered a different ‘bundle’ of services to those attending A&E, or receiving acute inpatient care, or rehabilitation from a chronic condition.
 This approach has several adverse effects: